 - 1. Provide any proposed text changes.
-See revised Table 5, Exhibit IV.A.1 - 2.
+See Table 5a, Exhibit IV.A.1 (Revised 08/2008). - 2.
 Provide a Future Land Use Map showing the boundaries of the subject property, surrounding street network, surrounding designated future land uses, and natural resources.
 See Exhibit IV.A.2 - 3.
 Map and describe existing land uses (not designations) of the subject property and surrounding properties.
 Description should discuss consistency of current uses with the proposed changes.

 For on-airport uses, please refer to attached Airport Layout Plan (ALP) Exhibit IV.A.3 (in both 81⁄2" x 11" and in 11" x 17" formats).

 All on-airport uses are currently aviation-related.
-The only on-airport changes to the existing uses depicted on the ALP are The completion and opening on September 9, 2005 of the new midfield terminal and related Phase 1 midfield terminal complex projects.
+The only on-airport changes to the existing uses depicted on the ALP are the completion and opening on September 9, 2005 of the new midfield terminal and related Phase 1 midfield terminal complex projects, and the demolition in 2006 of the former, vacated passenger terminal.

 Off-airport to the northeast, is the Worthington Commerce Park, a mixeduse commercial center along the north side of Daniels Parkway, backed by residential uses further away from Daniels.
 Similarly, the Gateway DRI generally provides a mixture of light industrial and commercial uses on the north side of Daniels directly north of the airport, with predominantly residential uses further north, away from the airport.
 The Lee Plan future land use category of "Tradeport" northwest, west, and southwest of the airport, includes existing hotels, service stations, restaurants, industrial parks, and banks; catering, in large part, to the traveling public.
-In addition, several large mixed use office, commercial, and industrial developments including, Jetport Commerce Park (Jetpark), Southwest International Commerce Park, Airport Crossings, Airport Technology Center, and Jetway Tradeport, are in various stages of construction.
+In addition, several large mixed-use office, commercial, and industrial developments including, Jetport Commerce Park (Jetpark), Southwest International Commerce Park, Airport Crossings, Airport Technology Center, and Jetway Tradeport, are in various stages of construction.